VectorEngineering/vector-protobuf-definitions/sdk/client/python-client-sdk/playbookmedia_backend_client_sdk/docs/LeadScraperServiceApi.md

     host = "http://lead-scraping-microservice.vector.svc.cluster.local:9896"
 )

+# The client must configure the authentication and authorization parameters
+# in accordance with the API server security policy.
+# Examples for each auth method are provided below, use the example that
+# satisfies your auth use case.

+# Configure API key authorization: ApiKeyAuth
+configuration.api_key['ApiKeyAuth'] = os.environ["API_KEY"]

+# Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
+# configuration.api_key_prefix['ApiKeyAuth'] = 'Bearer'

 # Enter a context with an instance of the API client
 async with playbookmedia_backend_client_sdk.ApiClient(configuration) as api_client: